Boostport/kubernetes-vault/metrics.md

 Kubernetes-Vault uses [Prometheus](https://www.prometheus.io) for metrics reporting.
 These metrcis can be used for monitoring and debugging.
 Metrics are not persisted, if a node restarts, the metrics for that node will reset.

-Too see the metrics, visit the `/metrics` endpoint.
+To see the metrics, visit the `/metrics` endpoint.

 ## Configuration
 Metrics can be served over http by default.
 To enable https, set the `VAULT_CA_BACKEND` and `VAULT_CA_ROLE` environment